PaVaNTrIpAtHi/Sign_Language_Recognition_with_GUI/README.md

 # Sign_Language_Recognition_with_GUI

-Deep learning, and computer vision can be used too to make an impact on this cause.
+Deep learning, and computer vision can be used to make an impact on this cause.

 This can be very helpful for the deaf and dumb people in communicating with others as knowing sign language is not something that is common to all, our project can help with their communication.